 A non-AP STA may send a Probe Request frame including the AP Configuration Change Count if the STA has the BSS Information Set associated with the AP Configuration Change Count of the preferred AP.

 When an AP receives a Probe Request frame including a matched BSSID and an AP Configuration Change Count from a STA, the AP should compare the received AP Configuration Change Count with the AP Configuration Change Counts stored in its AP Configuration Change Count (CCC) List.
-If the received AP Configuration Change Count value matches with the current AP Configuration Change Count value, the AP shall send an optimized Probe Response frame including only mandatory fields (i.e., Timestamp, Capability, Beacon Interval), AP Configuration Change Count, and dynamic IEs(see 10.1.4.1).
-If the received AP Configuration Change Count value matches with one of the stored AP Configuration Change Count values but it is not the current value of AP Configuration Change Count, the AP shall send an optimized Probe Response frame including only mandatory fields, AP Configuration Change Count, dynamic IEs, and the elements which need to be updated by the STA.
+If the received AP Configuration Change Count value matches with the current AP Configuration Change Count value, the AP should send an optimized Probe Response frame including only mandatory fields (i.e., Timestamp, Capability, Beacon Interval), AP Configuration Change Count, and dynamic IEs(see 10.1.4.1).
+If the received AP Configuration Change Count value matches with one of the stored AP Configuration Change Count values but it is not the current value of AP Configuration Change Count, the AP should send an optimized Probe Response frame including only mandatory fields, AP Configuration Change Count, dynamic IEs, and the elements which need to be updated by the STA.
 When an AP receives the Probe Request frame with an invalid AP Configuration Change Count, the AP shall send a regular Probe Response frame instead of an optimized Probe Response frame.

 References: